psf/pyperf/doc/api.rst

    .. method:: timeit(name, stmt, setup="pass", inner_loops=None, duplicate=None, metadata=None, globals=None)

       Run a benchmark on ``timeit.Timer(stmt, setup)``.

+      *name* is the benchmark name, it must be unique in the same script.

       *stmt* is a Python statement.
 It can be a non-empty string or a non-empty sequence of strings.